Same Task, Different Circuits: Disentangling Modality-Specific Mechanisms in VLMs: Improving Visual Tasks Performance

 Recent work \citep{wu2024semantic} has shown that as visual tokens move through a multi-modal model, they gradually align with the highest-matching textual token (e.g. visual tokens of a cat gradually align with the embedding of the token ``cat'').
 We build upon this and measure the alignment of a whole image with its entire analogous textual prompt, across layers.
 We compute model activations for each analogous prompt pair.
 For each visual data token activation, we find the highest cosine similarity among \emph{all} textual data token activations in the analogous prompt at the same layer.
 We average these to produce a cross-modality alignment score per layer.

 We find that alignment between images and analogous texts gradually increases across layers (\mbox{\Cref{fig:l-vl-activation-similarities}}).
-However, increase is slow, with higher similarities only occurring later in the model, after data token activations have been moved to later positions (this information flow was shown in \citet{kaduri2024whats}, and is seen in \Cref{fig:circuit-discovery-per-pos-per-layer}).
+However, this increase is slow, with higher similarities only occurring later in the model, after information from data tokens moves to later positions (this information flow was shown in \citet{kaduri2024whats}, and is seen in \Cref{fig:circuit-discovery-per-pos-per-layer}).
 We hypothesize that if these text-aligned representations were available earlier in the model's processing, it could improve performance on visual tasks.

 To utilize the more textually-aligned representations of visual tokens, we employ back-patching \citep{biran2024hopping, lepori2024Racing}: the process of patching the late representations back to earlier layers (\Cref{fig:separate-circuits}c).
 For each visual prompt, we first perform a forward pass through the model and record activations $a^l$ for a window of consecutive layers centered at $l_{src}$, specifically $l \in \{l_{src}-i, \ldots, l_{src}, \ldots, l_{src}+i\}$ where $i \in \{0, 1, 2\}$ determines the window size (1, 3, or 5 layers).
 We then perform another forward pass, but this time replace the activations at a corresponding window centered at $l_{dst}$ (where $l_{dst} < l_{src}$) with our previously recorded activations from around $l_{src}$.
 This replacement is performed in parallel across all visual token positions.
 In a model with $L$ layers, we systematically explore this back-patching by varying the source layers $l_{src} \in \{\lfloor\frac{L}{2}\rfloor + 1, \ldots, L-1\}$ and destination layers $l_{dst} \in \{0, 1, \ldots, \lfloor\frac{L}{2}\rfloor\}$, while maintaining the same window size for both source and destination, and choose the best performing $l_{src},l_{dst}$ (reported in \Cref{app:backpatching-best-layers}).